Fluffernuttersandwich/Better7D2DbyFNS/README.md

 C. AGF HUD UI

-D. Disable all the UI mods, and play with the vanilla POI.
+D. Disable all the UI mods, and play with the vanilla UI.